 Anne co-founded 23andMe in 2006 after a decade spent in healthcare investing, focused primarily on biotechnology companies.
 Her hope was to empower consumers with access to their own genetic information and to create a way to generate more personalized information so that commercial and academic researchers could better understand and develop new drugs and diagnostics.
 Presently, 23andMe has built one of the world’s largest databases of individual genetic information.
 Its novel, web-based research approach allows for the rapid recruitment of participants to many genome-wide association studies at once, reducing the time and money needed to make new discoveries, and the company has created a proven and standardized resource for finding new genetic association and confirming genetic loci discovered by others.
 Under Anne’s leadership 23andMe has made significant advances in bringing personalized medicine directly to the public.
 Anne graduated from Yale University with a BS in Biology.
 Getting access to and understanding her own genetic information had always been one of her ambitions.

 Andy Page brings corporate leadership and deep operational expertise to 23andMe.
-Andy has been a member of the 23andMe board of directors since 2012 and joined the company as President in 2013.
-As President, Andy manages all functional areas of the company.
-In addition, he is responsible for developing the company’s business strategy and identifying opportunities for long-term growth and industry leadership.
-Before joining 23andMe, Andy served as the President of Gilt Groupe, an online luxury shopping destination, where he oversaw the Company’s various businesses and operations including Women’s, Men’s, Kids & Baby, Home, Park & Bond, Gilt City and Gilt Taste.
-He joined Gilt in April 2010 as the Chief Financial Officer and transitioned to President in 2011.
-Prior to joining Gilt, Andy was Chief Operating and Financial Officer at PlayPhone, Inc., where he was responsible for managing the company’s multinational operations.
-Before PlayPhone, Andy was Chief Financial Officer and SVP of Business Strategy of StubHub Inc. There he managed the company’s financial operations, business strategy, financial reporting, and administrative functions.
+Andy has been a member of the 23andMe board of directors since 2012 and worked as the company president from 2013 until 2016.
+Before joining 23andMe, Andy served as the president of Gilt Groupe, an online luxury shopping destination, where he oversaw the company’s various businesses and operations including Women’s, Men’s, Kids & Baby, Home, Park & Bond, Gilt City and Gilt Taste.
+He joined Gilt in April 2010 as the chief financial officer and transitioned to president in 2011.
+Prior to joining Gilt, Andy was chief operating and financial officer at PlayPhone, Inc., where he was responsible for managing the company’s multinational operations.
+Before PlayPhone, Andy was chief financial officer and senior vice president of Business Strategy of StubHub Inc. There he managed the company’s financial operations, business strategy, financial reporting, and administrative functions.
 He led the company’s sale to eBay in 2007.
 Andy has also held senior executive positions at Panasas Inc., ONI Systems Corp., and Robertson Stephens & Company.
 Andy holds a BA from Princeton University and a MBA from Harvard Business School.
 He is an advisor to several private e-commerce companies.
 He also serves on the board of directors of My New Red Shoes, a nonprofit organization that provides back-to-school clothes for homeless and low-income children in the San Francisco Bay Area.

 Esther Dyson, Board Member